Cardboard Catering Trays

 • Supports assorted servings in shared platters

-• Helps organize different items for quick service
+• Helps organize items for faster service

-• Makes serving easier for staff during events
+• Makes serving easier during events

 Divider Type Slot Count Material Depth Ideal Use